 The 2nd Sunday in September is Adams Morgan Day, an annual neighborhood festival with live music and international food from around the world.
 Adams Morgan Day has something for everyone!
-Enjoy sidewalk cafes, colorful vendors, cultural demonstrations and dances.
-The expanded Kid's Fair has games, interactive science exhibits (in English & Spanish) clowns, and the Chinese Lion Dancers.
-The Dance Plaza is a favorite feature with dance performances, live music, & workshops on rumba, Mexican folk, Bolivian & salsa!
+Enjoy sidewalk cafes, colorful vendors, cultural demonstrations, and dances.
+The Kid's Fair has games, interactive science exhibits (in English & Spanish), clowns, and the Chinese Lion Dancers.
+The Dance Plaza is a favorite feature with dance performances, live music, & workshops on rumba, Mexican folk, Bolivian, & salsa!

 Adams Morgan Day began as a mega-block party in the late 1970s and grew in the 90’s to a massive festival with up to 300,000 visitors.
-Long-time and new community-minded residents and business owners participate in the annual event, creating a local-grown festival that highlights the unique and historic neighborhood of Adams Morgan, its ethnic roots, its diverse community, and its variety of pubs, international restaurants and shops.
-For the first time since 2014, part of 18th Street will be closed to motorized vehicles to make way for vendors, an interactive artists alley and live music.
+Long-time and new community-minded residents and business owners participate in the annual event, creating a local-grown festival that highlights the unique and historic neighborhood of Adams Morgan in Washington, DC, its ethnic roots, its diverse community, and its variety of pubs, international restaurants, and shops

 Location and Transportation

 Adams Morgan, 18th St. NW, between Florida Ave. and Columbia Rd., Washington, DC.
-The Kids Fair and Dance Plaza are located at Marie Reed School at 18th St. at Wyoming.
+The Kids Fair is located at Marie Reed School at 18th St. at Wyoming.
 Two blocks along 18th Street NW (from Columbia Rd.
 NW to Kalorama Rd NW) will be closed to traffic.